Does your current profile name match the name in your passport?

 To discover the history of the city, take a guided tour of the Freedom Trail, which charts the tumultuous past of a city that was the birthplace of the American Revolution.

-In the evening, why not experience the culture of the city with a trip to the Boston Symphony, or the New England Conservatory?
-Or head down to the Theatre District of Washington Street and Tredmont Street, where many of New York’s Broadway shows are performed before making the move south to the Big Apple.
+In the evening, why not immerse yourself in the city’s culture by visiting the Boston Symphony, or the New England Conservatory?
+Alternatively, head down to the Theatre District of Washington Street and Tremont Street.
+This area is where many of New York’s Broadway shows are performed before making the move to the Big Apple.

-During your trip to Boston, you’ll discover that it offers a rich variety of local produce and excellent seafood – especially Maine lobsters –from the New England coast.
+When you travel to Boston, or “Beantown” as some call it, you’ll discover that it offers a rich variety of local produce and excellent seafood.
+Maine lobster – from the New England coast – is especially popular.
 Local specialties include baked beans, cod, and clam chowder.
-And for dessert, you’ll quickly discover why ‘Beantown’ has such a reputation as an ice-cream lover’s paradise – the sheer variety of flavours on offer is quite astonishing!
+And for dessert, ice cream is not to be missed.
+Boston is an ice-cream-lover’s paradise, with an astonishing variety of flavours on offer.

-There is plenty of international influence in the city, with the North End District, for example, offering a great selection of Italian restaurants (head for Hanover Street for the best).
+There is plenty of international influence in the city, with the North End District, for example, offering a great selection of Italian restaurants.
+Head to Hanover Street for the best Italian fare.
 You can also find exceptionally good eateries in Chinatown, Allston and Coolidge Corner.

-You’ll find that the biggest shopping areas in the inner Metro area are the Back Bay and Downtown Crossing.
+If shopping is on your itinerary, the biggest shopping areas in the inner Metro area of Boston are Back Bay and Downtown Crossing.

-Newbury Street, often referred to as ‘The Rodeo Drive of the East’, runs the length of the Back Bay neighbourhood, and is full of exclusive shops and boutiques.
-For something a little more eclectic, head for the neighbouring town of Brookline and Coolidge Corner, and in particular Beacon Street.
+Newbury Street, often referred to as “The Rodeo Drive of the East”, runs the length of the Back Bay neighbourhood.
+Here, you can find a wide selection of exclusive shops and boutiques.
+For something a little more eclectic, head for the neighbouring town of Brookline, and Coolidge Corner, particularly Beacon Street.

 Essential facts about Boston